-Health plans have expressed a strong preference to working with collaborative organizations, such as ILASN, rather than with individual facilities.
+Health plans have expressed a strong preference to working with collaborative organizations, such as IASN, rather than with individual facilities.

 The Network will provide educational and other resources to help your facility staff better understand how to maximize the payment components of the contracts, and to learn from other members regarding adoption of best practices and improving performance metrics.

 The Network will provide opportunities to apply for other types of innovative funding offered via the Centers for Medicare and Medicaid Innovation (CMMI), the state and other private grant opportunities.